Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 Once a new Pioreactor is added, you may need to refresh the page to see the new worker in the cluster.

 This Inventory tab will display metadata pertaining to each of your Pioreactors.
 You can use this page to identify a Pioreactor (causes the blue LED on the HAT to blink), unassign a Pioreactor from any experiment, reboot a Pioreactor, or remove it from your cluster.
-This page also provides a summary of which Pioreactors are assigned to which experiment, as highlighted in yellow in the image below.
+This page also provides a summary of which Pioreactors are assigned to which experiment, as shown in the image below.

 ![](/img/user-guide/inventory-multiple-pios.png)